kleinstiverlab/HT-PAMDA/README.md

 python3 rate2heatmap.py
 ```

 The analysis can be run on the provided example data by leaving all parameters at their default values.
+On the example data, the complete analysis should take about a minute.

 Additionally, barcodes for all samples from [Walton et al. (Science, 2020)](https://science.sciencemag.org/content/368/6488/290) are available (Table S7 - PAMDA data summary) and can be used to analyze HT-PAMDA data uploaded to the NCBI sequence read archive (SRA) under [BioProject ID: PRJNA605711](http://www.ncbi.nlm.nih.gov/bioproject/605711).